List of Trump's accusers and their allegations of sexual misconduct

 More than two years into Trump’s presidency, another accuser came forward with an accusation of an alleged decades-old incident.

 In a New York magazine article posted June 21, 2019, advice columnist E. Jean Carroll accused Trump of sexually assaulting her in a Bergdorf Goodman dressing room 23 years ago.
-The article features an excerpt from Carroll’s forthcoming book “What Do We Need Men For” which is set to be released July 2.
+The article featured an excerpt from Carroll’s book “What Do We Need Men For,” which was to be released shortly after the article was published.

 In response to Carroll’s allegations, Trump issued a statement hours after the article posted, vehemently denying her claims, and said that he never even met Carroll.
 “She is trying to sell a new book—that should indicate her motivation.
 It should be sold in the fiction section.
 Shame on those who make up false stories of assault to try to get publicity for themselves, or sell a book, or carry out a political agenda.”